sematext/helm-charts/charts/sematext-agent/README.md

 ## Docs

-For more detailed information, refer to our [official documentation](https://sematext.com/docs/agents/sematext-agent/kubernetes/helm/).
+For more detailed information, refer to our official [Helm chart documentation](https://sematext.com/docs/agents/sematext-agent/kubernetes/helm/).